vancura/sdg-inspect/README.md

 4. **View the highlighted SDG content** with color-coded user/assistant interactions in the preview panel on the right
-5. **Navigate between views** by clicking on content in either panel, which automatically synchronizes the position in both views
+5. **Navigate between views** by clicking on content in either panel, which automatically synchronizes the position in both views and centers the content
 6. **Clear the editor** using the red trash button to start over

 ### SDG JSONL format support